missionpinball/mpf-vpcom-bridge/README.md

 ```
 NOTE: The exe may not be included in the PATH for Windows by default.
 It may be located in the Scripts folder of the MPF venv, for example: C:\Users\Me\\.local\pipx\venvs\mpf\Scripts\mpf_vpcom_bridge.exe where Me is the Windows username for the session.

-4. The bridge can be unregistered by passing the following argument to the exe as Administrator:
+4. If no longer needed, the bridge can be unregistered by passing the following argument to the exe as Administrator:
 ```
 mpf_vpcom_bridge.exe --unregister
 ```